nickmasonswe/PSX/README.md

    pytest tests/closure/problem3_test.py

-I encourage you make and run your own test cases making use of print statements and the console!
+I encourage you to make and run your own test cases making use of print statements and the console!